TN 19 (04-24)

 1. a.

-A fee agreement is a written statement signed by the claimant and his/ her appointed representative specifying the fee the representative expects to charge and collect and the claimant expects to pay for services the representative provides in pursuing the claimant's benefit rights in proceedings before SSA.
+A fee agreement is a written statement signed by the claimant and their appointed representative specifying the fee the representative expects to charge and collect and the claimant expects to pay for services the representative provides in pursuing the claimant's benefit rights in proceedings before SSA.

 2. b.